 - In Safe Mode, select the third option which is “Update System Software” and you’ll be able to follow the directions with ease from there.

-Method 4: Preventing the APU Problem
+Preventing the APU Problem

-It’s very likely the cause of the Blue Light of Death is not caused by any of fixes described above.
-As I said earlier, the Accelerated Processing Unit of some PS4 consoles have not been properly soldered to the motherboard.
+It’s very likely the cause of the Blue Light of Death is not caused by any of the fixes described above.
+As I said earlier, the Accelerated Processing Unit of some PS4 consoles has not been properly soldered to the motherboard.
 This cannot be fixed and the only thing that can be done is to get a replacement unit from Sony.
 However, the only sensible reason the APU would come off the motherboard is when there’s too much heat.
 Here are a few tips to prevent the APU from coming off the motherboard.

 - Make sure your console is well ventilated.
 Remove any objects blocking the air vents of the PS4.